Let’s Talk About Ethical Wildlife Tourism

 To simplify this whole article, make sure your next wildlife experience involves at least one of the following three things:

-And if you still want to have closer wildlife encounters, or simply learn more about a species, consider volunteering.
+And if you still want to have closer wildlife encounters or simply learn more about a species, consider volunteering.
 Make sure to do your research and choose a legitimate volunteer programme that has the animals’ best interests at heart.
-We’d highly recommend Projects Abroad, who are a leading provider of international volunteering, internships and meaningful travel experiences.
+We’d highly recommend Projects Abroad, which is a leading provider of international volunteering, internships and meaningful travel experiences.

 Useful resources